lclc68lclc/100-days-of-code/log.md

 ##Days 59-60: Sometime between March 6 and 15th
 **Today's Progress**: Worked on a conglomerate of things.
 **Thoughts**: I thought that with a laptop to help me, I'd be able to code while on vacation.
 It wasn't as easy as I thought it would be.
 I have managed to listen to some CS50 here, I finished "You Don't Know JS: Up and Going", and started on the second one.
 I did a little bit of design on my blog.
 I looked at design stuff.
 So while I've managed to not completely forget everything that I have learned in the first 50 days, I wasn't able to do as much coding as I'd have liked.
 I'll be back to my daily schedule come Friday (which coincedently is St. Patrick's Day).

+#Day 61: April 1, 2017
+**Today's Progress**: Worked on Intermediate Algorithms **Thoughts**: I have actually been coding or learning to code or reading about code, every single day.
+However, I have not been consistent with my log.
+So from here on out, I am going to log every day.
+Today was just algorithms from FreeCodeCamp.
+I hope to start on projects soon.